OSU-MC/MyClassroom/server/README.md

 # MyClassroom Server
+Welcome to the MyClassroom node.js Backend Server!
+This README.md is dedicated to development guidance and information reguarding the server side of the application.
+For more information about contributing, or general user guides, please visit the [MyClassroom Wiki](https://github.com/OSU-MC/MyClassroom/wiki).

 ## Update Server Configuration
 Modify `/server/.env` to update the MyClassroom Server configuration.
 The `DEV_DB_...` and `TEST_DB_...` environment variables should match those in the database/user creation commands listed in the [MySQL](#mysql) setup steps below.
 Additionally, `CLIENT_URL` should be set to the MyClassroom Client application URL.
 For basic testing, the default values can be used.